• Home

 The integration of Satellites/Non-Terrestrial Networks (NTNs) emerged as a crucial component for ubiquitous connectivity, particularly in bridging coverage gaps in remote or disaster-stricken areas.
 The rise of Low Earth Orbit (LEO) constellations and “direct-to-device” (D2D) technology promises to extend connectivity to regular smartphones, though challenges in spectrum management and interoperability remain.

 GenAI on IoT Platforms was a recurring and exciting theme.
-Companies showcased how generative AI is simplifying the complexity of IoT deployments, enabling seamless interoperability between diverse devices, and automating tasks from data analysis to predictive maintenance.
+Companies showcased how generative AI is simplifying the complexity of IoT deployments, enabling effortless interoperability between diverse devices, and automating tasks from data analysis to predictive maintenance.
 This is set to revolutionize how businesses manage and derive value from their connected assets.

 Finally, the SGP.32 eSIM IoT standard gained significant momentum, with widespread adoption expected by 2027.
 This enhanced Remote SIM Provisioning (RSP) architecture addresses critical IoT-specific requirements such as energy efficiency, lightweight communication protocols, and simplified global scalability.